Creating your alarm in Python can be anything between fun, educating, useful and even liberating.

 Also, random library’s ranint simply produces a random integer between the values its given.

 If you use a path just make sure to use double backslashes instead of regular slashes.
-This is necessary for Windows to recognize the path.
+If it still doesn’t work try changing the direction of the slash.
+There can be conflicts due to operating system’s directory notation.
+This is usually the case for Windows to recognize the path.

 You can also use os.system method to open any other file such as video clips or movies.